About the Little Red Riding Hood: Plot

 On her travels, Little Red Riding Hood meets with ever more obstacles, such as a young, spoiled boy who wishes to take Little Red Riding Hood as his possession so he can play with her whenever he wishes.
-He locks her in a room, but she is saved by Lean Wolf and Fat Wolf, who are now dressed as stately women, but are waiting with a sack to snatch her up.
+He locks her in a room, but she is saved by Lean Wolf and Fat Wolf, who are now dressed as stately women ("we are your grandmother's friends!"), but are waiting with a sack to snatch her up.
 Wolf Cub takes the sack and foils their plans.

-The cub tries to hint at Little Red Riding Hood that her grandmother is not truly ill, but she does not heed his advice and continues on her way, and again the two wolves attempt to catch her.
-However, Fat Wolf, has grown attached to Little Red Riding Hood and is no longer so keen on capturing her as he had been initially.
+The cub tries to hint to Little Red Riding Hood that her grandmother is not truly ill, but she doesn't understand and continues on her way, and again the two wolves attempt to catch her.
+However, Fat Wolf has grown attached to Little Red Riding Hood and does not want to capture her.

-Little Red later learns from a shepherd who had previously conspired with the wolves, that her newfound companions are indeed the wolves.
-Upset and frustrated by this news, she dresses as the shepherd and gets the Lean Wolf to confirm his identity.
-She also brought the wolves a sleeping pill made of poppies instead of water, and they were put to sleep.
+Little Red later learns, from a shepherd boy who had conspired with the wolves, that her newfound companions are indeed wolves.
+Upset and frustrated by this news, she swaps clothes with the shepherd and gets the Lean Wolf to confirm his identity.
+When they ask her to fetch some water, she instead brings the wolves a sleeping potion made of poppies, and they are put to sleep.
+Wolf Cub fights the shepherd boy and returns Little Red Riding Hood's clothes.

-Little Red Riding Hood proceeds to run away and runs into a hunter who only speaks of himself as if he were great, when in reality he is a coward.
+While seeking help, Little Red Riding Hood encounters a brave and proud hunter, who in reality is a coward.
 He wishes to shoot the wolves while they are asleep, but the girl stops him because she wishes to take the wolves to her village to be judged and so they can repent.

-The people from the village now learn of the trouble and come to Little Red Riding Hood's aid.
+From the little rich boy and Red Riding Hood's grandmother, the people from the village learn of the trouble and come to Little Red Riding Hood's aid.
 They intend to hurt the wolves, but Little Red does not wish them any harm.
 She allows the wolves to flee.